asimlqt/docker-drupal/README.md

 # docker-drupal

 A template for running Drupal 8 in docker.
+It also comes with drush and drupal console pre-installed

 The following setup has been tested on Ubuntu 16.04 so if you have a different setup then adjust the commands to your needs.